Hanžeković Memorial

 The meeting got its name in memory of renowned Zagreb runner Boris Hanžeković.
-Born on 10 November 1916, Hanžeković graduated law in Zagreb, but became known for winning races in different disciplines; he was the junior state champion in 100 and 200 meter races multiple times, in the 110 m hurdles and in both 4 x 100 metres relay and 4 x 400 metres relay.
+He was the junior state champion in 100 and 200 meter races multiple times, in the 110 m hurdles and in both 4 x 100 metres relay and 4 x 400 metres relay.
 He ran for HŠK Concordia.
-During World War II in Yugoslavia, Hanžeković refused to run for the Nazi puppet state Independent State of Croatia (NDH).
+During World War II in Yugoslavia, Hanžeković refused to run for the Independent State of Croatia (NDH).
 Charged with associating with the Partisans, he was imprisoned in the Jasenovac concentration camp where he was killed in an inmate breakout on 22 April 1945.
+In his honour, 110 metres hurdles race is hold and is known as "Boris Hanžeković memorial race" (Memorijalna utrka Borisa Hanžekovića).

+Sandra Perković won the Memorial a record 11 times.